edwalters99/job-poster/README.md

 ## Approach

 I started by wireframing the required database tables and their relationships.
-Then I sketched out the pages needed and how the user would move around the site for the lifecycle of a job post.
+Then I sketched out the pages needed and how the user would navigate the site for the lifecycle of a job post.

 After setting up my models and database structure, I worked on the core site functionality (Sign Up, Sign In, Job Post, Job Edit and Delete & Comments) with minimal styling.
 Finally I enabled the assignment of jobs from one user to another.